All riders should learn motocross and dirt riding.

 I had met “Foreman” Oh Kah Beng (OKB) during the final round of the Malaysian Supermoto Championship at the end of 2014.
 During our conversation, he invited me to learn from him at his then fledgling motocross school, Most Fun Gym.
 Please click on the link below to learn more about “Foreman” Oh.

-JS had been riding a BMW R 1200 GS for some time but had never done much offroading, but he registered to participate in the BMW GS Trophy Malaysian Qualifier earlier this year.
+Although JS had been riding a BMW R 1200 GS for some time, he had not done much offroading.
+But he registered to participate in the BMW GS Trophy Malaysian Qualifier earlier this year anyway.
 JS started training with OKB in order to prepare for that prestigious event, and came away scoring the second highest number of points on the first day.